Making your first API v3 call with POSTMAN

 Create a template using Postman - your first API call

-After the request is send, the template of your ID is returned back via the JSON file.
+After the request is send, the ID of your template is returned back via the JSON file.
 Hooray, your first successful API call!

 Merge a template with your JSON data using Postman